 14 July 2017

-The European Union Monitoring, Reporting and Verification (EU MRV) of CO2 emissions from maritime transport regulation entered into force in July 2015.
+The European Union Monitoring, Reporting and Verification (EU MRV) of CO2 emissions from maritime transport regulation entered into force back in July 2015.
 The regulation contains three parts -

 From 31 August 2017, all ships >5000GT calling EU ports will be required to carry on board a CO2 monitoring plan that has been reviewed by a third party verifier (usually Class).

 Monitoring will be on a per-voyage basis, and data will be aggregated into an annual emissions report.
 A 'voyage' is defined as any movement of a ship that originates from, or terminates in, a port of call (EU port) and that serves the purpose of transporting passengers or cargo for commercial purposes.